ddimatos/git-release-workflow/develop-release-deploy.md

 <img width="46" alt="image" src="https://user-images.githubusercontent.com/25803172/74109181-12908600-4b36-11ea-9b05-be812d199e48.png">
 </a>

-In a release based project, old releases might need some maintenance, bug fixes and back ported feature requests.
+To support a paticular release, we will adopt the support branch model, support branches are created as neeeded for customers who are on older release who can not adopt the lastest release but still need bug fixes, security fixes and ported features.
 Old releases often become incompatible with the most recent versions of projects thus we should encourage users to adopt new releases.

-To support a paticular release, we will adopt the support branch model identified by an associated Git release tag.
-Support branches are long living branches created to support major and incramental versions of the project.
-Support branches __do not get merged__ back into `master` or `dev`, this __would cause major merge issues__.
-Instead, commits can be cherry-picked from the support branch back into `dev`.
+Support branches are long-lived branches to maintain legacy code without the need to be merged back into master.
+Support branches
+__do not get merged__ back into __`master`__ or __`dev`__, this __would cause major merge issues__.
+Instead, commits are cherry-picked
+from the support branch back into `dev` through a pull request.

 Support branches can be thought of as the `master` branch for old release.
 Support branches for major releases should be named as `support-v<major>.x`.
 Support branches for minor releases should be named as `support-v<major>.<minor>.x`.